abuiles/ember-101/working-with-javascript-plugins.md

 });
 ~~~~~~~~

-The library export a function called **format**, let's consume it via
+The library exports a function called **format**.
+Let's consume it via
 bower:

 {title="", lang="bash"}